Preveen369/EnlightenIt-Hub-App/README.md

 - Frontend communicates with the backend via RESTful APIs.
 - Backend handles CRUD operations with MongoDB.
-- **CORS Configuration**: Backend is configured to allow cross-origin requests from the frontend for seamless integration.
+- **CORS Configuration**: Backend is configured to allow cross-origin requests from frontend

 ### 📱 Responsive Design